dshanske/syndication-links/readme.md

 * Change storage of syndication links in order to match Micropub plugin.
 Storage is now array
 * Remove old property once migrated to new
 * Remove JSON REST filter as deprecated
+* Add support for the official Medium plugin per request @chrisaldrich

 ### Version 3.0.4 ###